Maps

 The Official Te Araroa Maps

 The accompaniment to my written guides are maps.
 You need both, and to use them together.
 The primary map source is the downloads on the official Te Araroa site.
-Print the maps out A3 double-sided and in colour if you can.
+You can print the maps out A3 double-sided and in colour if you can.
 Some people do it on A4 but this is a bit small.
 And it needs to be with a laserjet printer: the inks on a home inkjet machine will run when wet.
 Some people laminate them but this makes them heavy.
 You might be able to get them printed on waterproof paper though.
 You don’t have to carry a full set all the way as you can send bundles of them ahead with your food parcels.
 Likewise with the guide notes from this site.
 You might think you can dispense with paper maps (and guides) if you download them to your phone, but what happens when your phone battery runs out, you drop the phone in a river, or the mapping app stops working?
 Yes, definitely download maps to your phone but treat them as backups (or if you prefer, consider paper maps as the backups to the digital versions.)

 Interactive Maps to Take with You